-J. Leases
+Leases

-As lessor, the District recognizes lease receivables with an initial, individual value of \$5,000 or more.
-If there is no stated rate in the lease contract (or if the stated rate is not the rate the District charges the lessee) and the implicit rate cannot be determined, the District uses its own estimated incremental borrowing rate as the discount rate to measure lease receivables.
-The District's estimated incremental borrowing rate is calculated based on the rate that would be charged for borrowing the lease payment amounts during the lease term.
+As lessee, the District recognizes lease liabilities with an initial, individual value of \$5,000 or more.
+The District uses its estimated incremental borrowing rate to measure lease liabilities unless it can readily determine the interest rate implicit in the lease.
+The District's estimated incremental borrowing rate is based on the rate that would be charged for borrowing the lease payment amounts during the lease term.
 The estimate is based, in part, on municipal bond markets and yields.